fmarsaud1/open-api-diff/md/project.md

 ### The Structure
 The tool is in a relative initial and rudimentary state and the focus is on using the objects that are a result from the reading of the Open API specification version 2 (read by SwaggerParser).
-The classes found in `dk.hoejgaard.openapi.diff.criteria` are the ones concerned with the API level comparison using the `criteria`, the individual `diff` classes handles the differences between the two editions of the API element and the `changes` evaluates the elements in a greater detail.
+The classes found in `io.openapitools.openapi.diff.criteria` are the ones concerned with the API level comparison using the `criteria`, the individual `diff` classes handles the differences between the two editions of the API element and the `changes` evaluates the elements in a greater detail.
 Everything is gathered together for a `report`.

 #### The Criteria
 There is a couple of criteria that can be set in order to adjust the depth of the comparison and the maturity og the API as well as the number of versions - if the opinionated version scheme is used.
-These criteria can be found under `dk.hoejgaard.openapi.diff.criteria`.
+These criteria can be found under `io.openapitools.openapi.diff.criteria`.

 #### The Diffs
 The Diff classes looks at the differences between the existing and the future candidate API and with the help from the changes classes the issues found are set to be breaking, potentially breaking or design improvement suggestions to the future or existing API edition.
 If you look at the model the `EndpointDiff`, `VerbDiff` and the `ActionDiff` is currently `ResourceDiff` and `OperationDiff`, where the current `ParameterDiff` handles what the `BodyDiff`, `PropertyDiff` and `ParameterDiff` was initially considered to be doing.
 The reason for that was imho that it was the simplest implementation for the current functionality.

 #### The Report
-The resulting reports are found under `dk.hoejgaard.openapi.diff.output` and currently there are console/text, markdown and html.
+The resulting reports are found under `io.openapitools.openapi.diff.output` and currently there are console/text, markdown and html.

 ### The future